The Early Days of Kiss: History

 The first Kiss performance took place on January 30, 1973, for an audience of fewer than ten people at the Popcorn Pub (renamed Coventry shortly afterward) in Queens.
 The band were paid $50 for performing two sets that evening, following a cold-call Simmons had made to the venue, convincing them to hire the new band for a three-night stand.

 When the band performed at the Daisy in Amityville, Simmons recalled that it was "a drinking club, with cheap beer and a biker crowd", while Stanley remembered the Daisy being "no better than the size of a living room".

 To give their performances a presence, the band would use fake Marshall amplifiers on stage with hollow cabinets to make the music seem louder than it was.

 From October to November, the band recorded their self-titled debut album, which was released on February 18, 1974.
 The December 22 show at Coventry in Queens is the earliest filmed live performance by Kiss as described in Kissology Volume 1 and Volume 3.
 During the New Year's Eve show at The Academy of Music in New York City as an opening act for Blue Öyster Cult, Simmons accidentally set his hair ablaze while performing his fire-breathing routine.

+For the last three shows of the tour, Stanley changed his makeup to "The Bandit" because Neil Bogart thought the Starchild character was "kind of swishy... kind of feminine" and that Stanley should be "more macho" onstage.
+As Stanley stated "I just came up with this Lone Ranger bandit, as it became known, and it lasted maybe a month.
+But I just went, 'You know what?
+My gig, my face, my makeup.'
+And I just went back to the Starchild.
+A lot of people believe that [the Bandit] came first, but it actually didn't."